TAMustafa/TAMustafa.github.io/_posts/2023-06-03-Tower_HealthBarAndDamage.md

 - Calls the custom defined UpdateHealthBarRotation method.

-### The UpdateHealthBarRotation method does the following:
+### Custom Function - UpdateHealthBarRotation:

-- This method assigns the healthBar slider rotation to the same direction as the Camera rotation.
+- This function assigns the healthBar slider rotation to the same direction as the Camera rotation.
 This is done so the health Slider keeps in the viewer position, even if the enemy changes direction.

-### The TakeDamage method does the following:
+### Custom Function - TakeDamage:

 - Reduces the total health value after damage is taken.
 - Sets the Slider on active (visible) after the first hit.
 - If the total health reaches zero or below, the enemy game object will be destroyed.
 - Updates the Slider value based on updated total health value.

-### The complete C# code for the the tower placement script
+## The complete C# code for the the tower placement script

 ```c#
 using UnityEngine;